Keystone and Dakota Access pipelines: How did we get here?

 The State Department in January 2015 concluded the project would create about 42,000 jobs directly and indirectly.
 The total included about 3,900 construction jobs to build the pipeline.

 In all, the pipeline would provide about $2 billion in total economic benefits, the State Department review said.
-But once the construction jobs, which would last no more than two years, wrapped up, Keystone XL would have left about 50 permanent jobs, the number needed to maintain the pipeline.
+But once the construction jobs, which would last no more than two years, wrapped up, Keystone XL would have created about 50 permanent jobs, the number needed to maintain the pipeline.

 What opponents argued